Skip to main content

 #

 Looks like the time to build a register has arrived.
-There are two inputs, ACTION which if enabled means to save the second input VALUE to a Delay Line.
+There are two inputs, Save which if enabled means to save the second input Value to a Delay Line.
 The trick to keeping the value stored in the Delay Line is by looping it back on itself as observed before, but this time also allowing to set a new value if requested.

 Saving Bytes